Food addiction symptoms and treatment

 Can someone notice their food addiction?

-No, it is not always possible for someone to notice signs of food addiction.
+No, it is not always possible for someone to notice their food addiction.
 After all, the idea of becoming addicted to food only recently gained support.
 Before the existence of scientific evidence on food addiction, people often asked, “Can you be addicted to food?”

 Nowadays, brain imaging and other studies of the effects of compulsive overeating on the reward and pleasure centers in the brain can easily answer that question.

 In determining if someone has food addiction, some medical experts have developed questionnaires that can help identify people with the condition.
-For instance, researchers from Yale University’s Rudd Center for Food Science & Policy have formulated a questionnaire consisting of actions that apply to a food addict and asking the respondent if the situation applies to them.
+For instance, researchers from Yale University’s Rudd Center for Food Science & Policy have formulated a questionnaire called the Yale Food Addiction Scale (YFAS), which consists of actions that apply to a food addict, asking the respondent if the situation applies to them.